 - I’d post on Indie Hackers asking people if they wanted their product featured (I usually got 20+ replies in comments).

-- Choose the ones I like and DM them on Twitter saying I’d feature them on my newsletter.
+- Then, I'd choose the ones I liked and DM them on Twitter saying I’d feature them on my newsletter.

 - In turn, they would give me a follow back and would sub to my newsletter.

-- Send the newsletter out and post on twitter with a weblink mentioning all the founders and features.
+- After I sent the newsletter out I would post on Twitter with a weblink mentioning all the founders and features.

-- I’d get likes and retweets because their product is featured, thus furthering my tweet to their own audience.
+- I’d get likes and retweets because their product was featured, thus furthering my tweet to their own audience.

-Because of this, in my early days I saw rapid growth averaging between 30-60 news subs a week all through Twitter and Indie Hackers.
+Because of this, in my early days I saw rapid growth averaging between 30-60 news subs a week, all through Twitter and the Indie Hacker community.

-It's also worth noting that when you scale and your newsletter becomes bigger, you can effectively cross-promote with bigger newsletters, which makes it even more worthwhile.
+When you scale, you can offer effective cross-promotion with bigger newsletters, which makes it even more worthwhile.

-This can get expensive, but if you know what you are doing, this can be a great return on investment.
+This can get expensive, but if you know what you are doing, it can offer a substantial return on investment.